New Study

 To speed new clinical trials to enrollment, you must respond to pre-review corrections for a new full committee review study within 3 weeks.
 New study submissions will be withdrawn if a response to request for corrections is not received within 21 days.
 Post-full committee review changes will be due within 45 days.
 Receiving responses sooner will lead to faster study approvals.

-The level of review the study requires determines how the IRB reviews the study (e.g. full committee studies are reviewed at a regular IRB meeting, while expedited and exempt studies are reviewed by 1-3 IRB reviewers outside of a meeting).
+The level of review the study requires determines how the IRB reviews the study (e.g., full committee studies are reviewed at a regular IRB meeting, while expedited and exempt studies are reviewed by 1-3 IRB reviewers outside of a meeting)

-Submission Standards and Study Preparation Tips
+✅Submission Standards and Study Preparation Tips

-Submissions determined to be Submission Standards Not Met will be retracted by the IRB and returned to the PI in draft form if significant omissions/issues are identified.
+Submissions determined to be Submission Standards Not Met will be withdrawn by the IRB and returned to the PI in draft form if significant omissions/issues are identified.
 Reviewed submissions will be processed in order of the date received complete and review-ready.

 The most common omissions/issues include: